gogaz/coach_royale/README.md

 By default the app is running on [localhost:8000](http://127.0.0.1:8000).
 You can change this behaviour by editing `docker-compose.yml`

-When you are finished, you can stop the web server with `Ctrl-C`.
+When you are finished, you can stop the web server with `docker-compose down`.

 ### Have fun!